jay0815/react-practice/README.md

 ## Features

 - Run a project with no edit.
-- Zero package, edit free.
+- No encapsulation, edit more freely.

 ## Environment Support